NickG-Math/C4-Homology/README.md

 The higher the ```LargeNumber``` you select, the wider the ranges you can check with precomputed Data, but the more memory the ```Data``` variable consumes.
 Eg for ```LargeNumber=50```, ```Data``` consumes 1.1GB of RAM and your available range includes at least ```rangeN1=rangeN2=rangeM1=rangeM2=10``` but errors out with ```rangeN1=rangeN2=rangeM1=rangeM2=20```

-## Any other way to squeeze even more speed out of it ?
+## Any other way to make it even faster ?

 - Try using the parallel processing package ([Wiki](https://github.com/NickG-Math/C4-Homology/wiki)).